Love and Monsters (film): Plot

-The destruction of an asteroid headed for Earth releases chemical fallout, causing cold-blooded animals to mutate into large monsters and kill off most of humanity.
-During the evacuation of Fairfield, Joel Dawson is separated from his girlfriend Aimee but promises to find her, shortly before his parents are killed by monsters.
+The destruction of a large Earth-bound asteroid releases unknown chemicals.
+As a result, cold-blooded animals on Earth mutate into large monsters and kill off most of humanity.
+During the evacuation of Fairfield, Joel Dawson is separated from his girlfriend Aimee but promises to find her.
+However, a giant monster attacks their car, killing his parents.

-Seven years later, Joel lives in one of many bunkers underground called "colonies", where all other survivors have romantically paired up while fighting monsters and seeking supplies.
-Joel instead is left behind in the kitchen, as he freezes in dangerous situations.
-When a giant ant breaches his colony, killing one of the survivors, Joel sets off on a quest to reunite with Aimee so he doesn't end up alone.
+Seven years later, Joel is part of a small survivor group living in an underground bunker.
+While the rest of the group fight monsters and seek supplies, Joel, who freezes up in dangerous situations, is relegated to kitchen and base maintenance duties.
+After a giant ant breaches his colony, killing one of the survivors, Joel decides to set off on a quest to reunite with Aimee, so that he doesn't end up alone.
+The rest of the group support his decision, handing him a map, equipment and supplies.

-Passing through the suburbs, Joel is attacked by a giant toad-monster but is saved by a stray dog named "Boy", who follows Joel on his journey, warning him against poisonous berries and other dangers.
-Joel falls into a nest of worm-monsters called "Sand-Gobblers", when two survivors, Clyde Dutton and Minnow, rescue him.
+Passing through the suburbs, Joel is attacked by a giant toad but is saved by a stray dog named "Boy."
+The dog follows Joel on his journey, warning him against poisonous berries and other dangers.
+Joel falls into a nest of worm monsters called "sand gobblers", when two survivors, Clyde Dutton and Minnow, rescue him.
 They are heading north to the mountains, where fewer monsters live due to the colder weather and higher elevation.
-They teach Joel some basic survival skills, and that not all monsters are hostile, demonstrating how "You can always tell in their eyes".
-They invite Joel to join them, but he insists he must find Aimee.
+They teach Joel some basic survival skills, and that not all monsters are hostile.
+They invite Joel to join them, but he insists on continuing his journey to find Aimee.
 As they part ways, Clyde gives Joel a grenade.

-Continuing west, Boy becomes trapped by a giant centipede-monster.
+Continuing west, Boy becomes trapped by a giant centipede monster.
 Joel freezes, but eventually saves Boy with his crossbow.
 Sheltering in an abandoned motel, they meet a robot named Mav1s.
-Before her battery dies, Mav1s powers his radio long enough to briefly contact Aimee.
-Other survivors have reached her colony, promising to lead them to safety.
-The next day Joel and Boy are attacked by a queen Sand-Gobbler.
+Before her battery dies, Mav1s powers his radio long enough for him to briefly contact Aimee.
+She tells him that other survivors have reached her colony, promising to lead them to safety.
+The next day Joel and Boy are attacked by a queen sand gobbler.
 They hide, but Boy barks, giving away their position.
 Joel kills the queen with the grenade, and yells at Boy for putting them in danger, causing Boy to run away.
 After swimming across a pond, Joel is covered in poisonous leeches and hallucinates, but is rescued before he collapses.